Our FAQs have moved!

 • Open Excel and select the Refinitiv tab.

-• From the Refinitv menu, select Datastream Formula.
+• From the Refinitiv menu, select Datastream Formula.
 This will open the Datastream Formula Builder.

 • Under Category select Options from the drop-down list.